 In the Museum’s Renaissance galleries—the fourth gallery you walk into as you follow the route through the first floor—you will find a small portrait that, according to the label, is of Henry VII of England.
 The painting shows a pale man with a rather blank expression, dressed in a black hat and red and yellow clothes, and wearing some jewelry.
 Not too exciting, especially with larger, splashier portraits like The Artist’s Sister Minerva Anguissola or Triple Profile Portrait nearby.
 But, passing over this little painting would mean missing out on a great story.

 Despite the modest appearance of the portrait, Henry VII was a king of England.
 He defeated Richard III in 1485 at the Battle of Bosworth.
 Richard is famous for being a hunchback, power-hungry villain, rumored to have killed his two young nephews, who were rivals to the throne.
 (Although now we recognize that Richard was not so one-dimensional, that he was also courageous, a good administrator, and well-spoken.)
-Henry’s success at this battle ended an eighty-five-year-long civil war between the House of Lancaster and the House of York.
+Henry’s success in this battle ended a decades-long civil war between the House of Lancaster and the House of York.
 This civil war is often referred to as the War of the Roses, more on that in a moment.

 Once crowned king, in 1485, Henry immediately set about uniting the country’s warring factions and creating a solid, lasting dynasty.
 His ruling family line was the Tudors.
 First, he married Elizabeth of York, the niece of his foe Richard.
 This marriage joined the houses of Lancaster and York, the two sides of the War of the Roses.
 Then, Henry limited the power of the wealthy landowning class to lessen the chance of another grab for power.
 And finally, he arranged marriages for his children in order to make powerful alliances with Spain, Scotland, and France.
 The result was a relatively peaceful and prosperous England under the Tudors, which culminated in the legendary reign of the aforementioned Queen Elizabeth I.